HossBigft/ror2modded/ModdedROR2/BepInEx/plugins/CheeseWithHoles-Celestial_War_Tank/README.md

 `H_Hyper` Playtester and making certain skill icons.

 # Updates
+`1.1.5`
+<br/>• Fixed speed from going to fast after successful landing after a stunt. (only affected non-host players)

 `1.1.4` QoL
 <br/>• Grenade Launcher damage increased to 4x250% (from 4x200%).
 <br/>• Knocker Cannon damage increased to 1350% (from 1300%).